-Respondent selection errors include frame (coverage) errors, sampling, and non-response issues.
-Coverage is at risk if the sampling frame does not coincide with the population of interest.
-Sampling is a problem if the sampling scheme and/or sample size does not allow for an accurate picture of the population of interest.
+3.2 Respondent selection errors: frame, sampling and nonresponse issues the sampling scheme and/or sample size does not allow for an accurate picture of the population of interest.
 Non-response problems occur when respondents from the sample are not available, or refuse to participate, the probability of which increases with more intensive MCE measurement methods.
-Response quality in surveys is not only threatened by people who refuse to participate in a study (unit non-response), but also by research participants who do not answer (all) questions in the study (item nonresponse or non-compliance).
+Response quality in surveys is not only threatened by people who refuse to participate in a study (unit non-response), but also by research participants who do not answer (all) questions in the study (item non-response or non-compliance).